amoghpj/amoghpj.github.io/_posts/2017-08-16-the-two-hit-hypothesis.md

 What he had succeeded in showing was the relationship between the *number of mutations* and the *age pf patient mortality*.
 However, the nature of mutations required for tumor formation in a general cancer context still remained an open question.

 Two years later, Knudson published his observations in *PNAS* in April, 1971 in a paper titled *Mutation and Cancer: Statistical Study of Retinoblastoma*.
 He refuted Ashley's claim about the requirement of 3-7 mutations to cause cancer.
 Rather he claimed that the requirement for cancer was as little as 2 cancer-causing mutations.
-For this, Knudesen chose retinoblastoma data from the M. D. Anderson Hospital.
+For this, Knudson chose retinoblastoma data from the M. D. Anderson Hospital.
 This cancer is not sex-linked, and there is a high enough incidence in children to rule out purely age-based causes.

 Retinoblastoma can either cause tumors in a single eye (unilateral), or in both eyes (bilateral).
 Using published data, Knudson argued that 55-65% of retinoblastoma cases, more than half of all cases, could be attributed to non-hereditary causes, and all of these cases happened to be unilateral.
 Next, Knudson examined the incidence of cancer in families known to carry the retinoblastoma, which is reproduced below